 But at least we didn’t have to worry about her getting tired or slipping, as she was only 13 months old at the time of our visit.

 Older kids will likely get tired too as there is a lot of walking involved.
 Some uphill.
 On tours there is not a lot of rest time, mostly because there are not a lot of areas to stop along the way, especially during the crowded summer tourist time.

 We also had to wait quite a long time for our groups turn on the electric boat.
 Although this was after a snack/lunch break at the cafe.
 Carrying snacks for hungry little people will definitely help ward off tired crankiness though!

-Eventually the big day did take it out of us all though.
+Eventually, the big day did take it out of us all though.
 Poor Lily felt it the most, as she did a great job walking most of the day.
-Impressive for our not quite 4 year old.
+Impressive for our not-quite 4-year-old.

 We stayed 2 nights in Zadar at Pansion Maria, mostly for the purpose of visiting Plitvice, as it was much less travel overall than staying in the Plitvice area for a night without our own transport.

 We were able to book our tour minus the entrance fee, which was great knowing they were flexible to suit individual traveller needs.

 If you are unlucky enough to visit on a rainy day, there are ponchos available for purchase in the visitor centre at the main entrance.
 They are expensive though so if you can purchase elsewhere before your visit, definitely do so!
 You can also purchase snacks and souvenirs.

-Make sure you wear comfortable walking shoes and be sure to be sun smart with a hat, sunscreen and protective clothing if it is hot, like Croatia so often is!
+Make sure you wear comfortable walking shoes and be sure to be sun smart with a hat, sunscreen and protective clothing if it is hot like Croatia so often is!